Saint Paul, Minn.

 “To make this a signature stadium, it was all about the PTFE,” says Troy Blizzard, project director and vice president of operations at Mortenson Construction, which served as the construction manager at-risk.

 Populous and its subconsultants teamed early in the design with Mortenson to make the PTFE system a reality, meeting weekly for two years.
 Although it appears to be one continuous wrap, the PTFE is divided into sections.
-The raw material was shipped from Canada to China, where it was cut into trapezoidal shapes and heat-welded together in large sheets that were folded and shipped to the site.
+The raw material was shipped from China to Canada, where it was cut into trapezoidal shapes and heat-welded together in large sheets that were folded and shipped to the site.

 To meet the precise tolerances for the PTFE sections, building information modeling was used extensively from design through fabrication.